InquilineKea/oldgithub/_posts/longevityguide.md

 Get a brain MRI every few years or so (to measure changes in brain volume).
 7T over 3T if you can, but any resolution helps.

+Try to do neurofeedback to calm a brain (esp do what you can to calm DMN).
+Get QEEG to see areas of your brain where you can see more work on.

 Modafinil and caffeine are both antioxidant stimulants that suppress appetite.
 Methylphenidate and Adderall also suppress appetite and increae energy, but may have neurotoxic effects (Adderall much more so than methylphenidate).
 There are preliminary studies on transplantation of neurons into Parkinson's brains (grafts) but they are at their early stages and they still haven't recaptured the right circuit.

 Mushrooms (esp ergothionine) have insane amounts of nutrients to calorie ratio.
 Generally I go for foods that maximize nutrients to calorie ratio.

 Increase deep sleep.
 There are technologies to play brainwaves at you that can increase it (also play 40Hz to possibly clear out beta-amyloid) - but these technologies may not be developed for a while.

+Get your epigenetic age measured (see morgan levine's interview with foresight institute)

 HIIT, read Peter Attia, read Ben Greenfield fitness, read SOME Dave Asprey (but don't do everthing he does).
 They are not right on all accounts, and not aging-focused as I am, but still have more volume than most who write guides to *not* aging.